 Other specified feeding and eating disorders (OSFED) is related to anorexia nervosa, bulimia nervosa, and binge eating disorder however the symptoms do not meet the full criteria for one of the others.
 An example would be a situation where the frequency of bingeing and purging is lower than that specified in the bulimia nervosa diagnosis.
 People who have OSFED can also experience distress and significant impacts on their health and their lives such as in their relationships, jobs, or education.

 Anyone can develop an eating disorder.
 It is not your fault if you do.
 People do not choose to get eating disorders.
-Though more commonly found in women, they can affect people of different genders, as well as people from various cultures and socioeconomic positions.
+Though more commonly found in women, they can affect males and people of different genders, as well as people from various cultures and socioeconomic positions.
 They most commonly begin during adolescence but can develop at any age.

 Effective treatments are available for eating disorders.
 Treatment can involve individual appointments with a clinician or with outpatient care teams, outpatient group-based programs, and inpatient hospital programs.
 At a minimum, receiving services from a mental health clinician, a dietitian, and a medical professional is recommended for people with eating disorders.